milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### .env SETUP

--   In your root folder create .env file with the following parameters:
+-   In the root folder create .env file with the following parameters:

     -   `DATABASE_PORT` = Port number that your MySQL database is running on
     -   `DATABASE_HOST` = Your database host, default is `127.0.0.1`